SethMMorton/input_reader/docs/source/InputReader.rst

     5

 We have a |Namespace| nested in a |Namespace| nested in a |Namespace|!
-There is no limit to the amout of nesting you can have, although your users may get irritated if it is arbitrarily complex.
+There is no limit to the amount of nesting you can have, although your users may get irritated if it is arbitrarily complex.

 case